jperedadnr/Game2048HOL/README.md

 Back to [Index][I0]
 ***
 ## STEP 31.
 Fixing undesired effects
-To avoid dropshadow effects on tiles with values 128+ move the grid on the scene, add a rectangle to clip `hBottom`
+Dropshadow effects on tiles with values 128+ can displace the grid on the scene.
+To avoid it, add a rectangle to clip `hBottom`

 ### SOLUTION CODE